MichaelHuangXiaifei/Computer-Programming-12/README.md

 # Computer-Programming-12
-This is a repository for computer programming 12 class
+This is a repository for my computer programming 12 class